Doble steam car: Besler Brothers

 George and William Besler of Davenport, Iowa, the sons of William George Besler, acquired much of Doble Steam Motors plant and patents.
 William also acquired a Doble E series Phaeton, engine number 14, from a Dr Mudd.
 This car was still in existence in 2010.

 They undertook further development work with Abner Doble and created an interurban car, a railcar, and a steam aircraft.
 The brothers modified a Travel Air 2000 bi-plane by replacing its petrol engine with a steam engine.
 The plane was successfully test flown on 12 April 1933 at Oakland Municipal Airport, California.
 In 1936, the New Haven Railroad tested the Besler streamliner, a two-car steam railcar.

 In the mid-1950s Henry J. Kaiser asked William Besler to convert his 1953 Kaiser Manhattan to steam.
 Besler completed this in either 1957 or 1958.
 The engine was described as a V4 single acting uniflow with trunk pistons.
 It was a cross compound with piston valves across the high-pressure heads.
-Kaiser apparently did not take the car back and left it with Besler.
+Kaiser apparently did not take possession of the vehicle, leaving it with Besler.